Providing Representation Before the South Carolina Licensing Boards

 In South Carolina, over forty professions are regulated by the South Carolina Department of Labor Licensing and Regulation (“LLR”):

-Whether you are a facing the South Carolina Board of Nursing, Board of Medical Examiners, South Carolina Board of Dentistry, Board of Accountancy, Board of Education, The Commission on Lawyer Conduct or any other professional licensing board, if you are faced with defending your right to initially obtain, or continue to hold, a professional license, you understand that your license, your professional reputation, and ultimately your livelihood are at stake.
+Whether you are a facing the South Carolina Board of Nursing, Board of Medical Examiners, South Carolina Board of Dentistry, Board of Accountancy, Board of Education, The Commission on Lawyer Conduct or any other professional licensing board, if you are faced with defending your right to initially obtain, or continue to hold, a professional license, you understand that your license, your professional reputation, and ultimately your livelihood is at stake.

 The result of a disciplinary review or LLR investigation can have lasting implications.
 Even a meritless claim can warrant representation by a professional license defense attorney who can protect what is at stake.
 Don’t make the mistake of talking to the investigator.
 Contact us today for a free consultation to see how we can help.